pomdtr/sunbeam/docs/user-guide/integrations.md

 ```

 If you don't plan to use Alacritty as your primary terminal, you can just save it as `~/.config/alacritty/alacritty.yml`.
-Otherwise, use the `config-file` flag when launching alacritty: `alacritty -c ~/.config/alacritty/sunbeam.yml`.
+Otherwise, use the `config-file` flag when launching alacritty: `alacritty --config-file ~/.config/alacritty/sunbeam.yml`.

 ## Editors